Filter AI (FILTER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Filter AI Historical Price

-According to the latest data gathered on Filter AI live price page, the current price of Filter AI is 0.00448036USD.
-The circulating supply of Filter AI(FILTER) is 77.00M FILTER , giving it a market capitalization of $344.99K.
+According to the latest data gathered on Filter AI live price page, the current price of Filter AI is 0.00342035USD.
+The circulating supply of Filter AI(FILTER) is 77.00M FILTER , giving it a market capitalization of $263.49K.

 The Filter AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FILTER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.